Axel A. Weber

 Mandates on boards of important corporations, organizations and foundations or interest groups:

-Mr. Weber is a member of the Group of Thirty, Washington, D.C., and a research fellow at the Center for Economic Policy Research in London and at the Center for Financial Research in Cologne.
-He is a member of the board of the Institute of International Finance, a senior research fellow at the Center for Financial Studies in Frankfurt/Main and a member of the Monetary Economics and International Economics Councils of the leading association of German-speaking economists, the Verein für Socialpolitik.
-In addition, he is a member of the Advisory Board of the German Market Economy Foundation and a member of the Advisory Council (Hochschulrat) of the Goethe University in Frankfurt/Main.
+Mr. Weber is a board member of the Institute of International Finance and the International Monetary Conference.
+He is a member of the European Banking Group, the European Financial Services Roundtable and the Group of Thirty, Washington, D.C.
+He is a research fellow at the Center for Economic Policy Research in London and at the Center for Financial Research in Cologne.
+He is a senior research fellow at the Center for Financial Studies in Frankfurt / Main and a member of the Monetary Economics and International Economics Councils of the leading association of German-speaking economists, the Verein für Socialpolitik.
+He is a member of the Advisory Board of the German Market Economy Foundation and a member of the Advisory Board of the Department of Economics at the University of Zurich.
+He is also a member of the IMD Foundation Board in Lausanne and a member of the International Advisory Panel of the Monetary Authority of Singapore.

 Products and services in these webpages may not be available for residents of certain nations.
 Please consult the sales restrictions relating to the service in question for further information.